 Firefox is our primary browser choice based on the fact that the Tor Browser is build upon Firefox.
 Some recommend Chrome.
 We don’t as Chrome is a Google product.

-Thunderbird mail client with the Enigmail add-on makes it very easy to start sending GnuPG encrypted e-mails.
+Thunderbird mail client with the now built-in Enigmail add-on makes it very easy to start sending GnuPG encrypted e-mails.
+However, GnuPG isn’t the easiest way to start using encrypted communication with your friends and others.

 Tor Browser offers onion routing in a very convenient way meaning the site you visit will have big difficulties finding out where from you are browsing.